Ex parte Merryman: Background

 When a person is detained by police or other authority, a court can issue a writ of habeas corpus, compelling the detaining authority either to show proper cause for detaining the person (e.g., by filing criminal charges) or to release the detainee.
 The court can remand the prisoner to custody, release him on bail, or release him outright.
-Article I, Section 9 of the United States Constitution, which mostly consists of limitations upon the power of Congress, includes the Suspension Clause:
+Article I, Section 9 of the United States Constitution, which prescribes and limits the power of Congress, includes the Suspension Clause:

-The privilege of the Writ of Habeas Corpus shall not be suspended, unless when in Cases of Rebellion or Invasion the public Safety may require it.
+The Privilege of the Writ of Habeas Corpus shall not be suspended, unless when in Cases of Rebellion or Invasion the public Safety may require it.

-In April 1861, when combat in the Civil War began, President Abraham Lincoln called for the states to provide militia troops to the Federal government to suppress the rebellion.
+In April 1861, when combat erupted in the Civil War, President Abraham Lincoln called for the states to provide militia troops to the Federal government to suppress the rebellion.
 Troops traveling to Washington passed through Baltimore, Maryland.
 Baltimore mobs objecting to a war with the seceding states attacked some of the troop transports on April 19.
-It seemed possible that Maryland would attempt to block the passage of troops, cutting off Washington, and impeding a war against the South.
+It seemed possible that Maryland would attempt to block the passage of troops, cutting off Washington and impeding a war against the South.

-On April 29, the Maryland Legislature voted 53–13 against secession, but they also voted not to reopen rail links with the North.
-They requested that Lincoln remove the growing numbers of federal troops from Maryland.
+On April 29, the Maryland legislature voted 53–13 against secession, but it also voted not to reopen rail links with the North.
+It requested that Lincoln remove the growing number of federal troops from Maryland.
 At this time the legislature appeared to want to avoid involvement in a war with its southern neighbors.
-Fearful that the transport of more Union troops through the city and state would provoke more rioting, and possibly an attempt to enact secession by extralegal means, Mayor George Brown of Baltimore and Governor Thomas Hicks of Maryland asked that no more troops cross Maryland, but Lincoln refused.
+Fearful that the transport of more Union troops through the city and state would provoke more rioting, and possibly in an attempt to enact secession by extralegal means, Mayor George Brown of Baltimore and Governor Thomas Hicks of Maryland asked that no more troops cross Maryland, but Lincoln refused.
 For the next few weeks, troops were transported to Washington via Annapolis, avoiding Baltimore.
 Also on April 19, Lincoln asked Attorney General Edward Bates for an opinion on the suspension of the writ of habeas corpus.

-The threat to the capital was serious, and Lincoln eventually responded by delegating limited authority to the Army to suspend habeas corpus in Maryland.
+The threat to the capital was serious, and Lincoln responded by delegating limited authority to the Army to suspend habeas corpus in Maryland.
 On April 27, 1861, he told General Winfield Scott (commanding general of the Army) that if there was any resistance on the "military line" from Annapolis to Washington, Scott or "the officer in command at the point" was authorized to suspend habeas corpus if necessary.

 Following the Maryland legislature's April 29 directive that Maryland not be used as a passage for troops attacking the South, Governor Hicks allegedly ordered the state militia to demolish several state railroad bridges (at Bush River and Gunpowder River).
 Militia Lieutenant John Merryman was arrested on May 25 by order of Brigadier General William High Keim of the United States Volunteers, for his role in destroying the bridges.
 Merryman was charged with treason and being a commissioned lieutenant in an organization intending armed hostility toward the government.